seaborg1995/cs2-trade-up-calculator/README.md

 ### Using the Calculator

 1. Open your browser and navigate to `http://localhost:3001`
-2. Click **Refresh Data** to fetch the latest prices and collections
 3. Configure your settings:
-   - **Rarity**: Select which rarities to use as inputs
-   - **Wear**: Select allowed wear conditions
-   - **Calculation Options**: Set max duplicates, combination limit
-   - **Parameters**: Adjust Steam fee, price ranges, min profit
-   - **Skip Low Quantity**: Enable to filter out items with quantity ≤ configurable threshold (default: 1)
+4. Click **Save Settings** to persist your preferences
-4. Click **Calculate Trade-ups** to start the calculation
+5. Click **Calculate Trade-ups** to start the calculation
-5. View results sorted by profitability with:
+6. View results sorted by profitability
-   - Rarity-colored backgrounds on item images
-   - Float values with float caps displayed (e.g., `float: 0.12345678 (0.00-1.00)`)
-   - Larger text and images for better readability
-   - Max 5 items per row in input/output grids
-6. Optionally download results as JSON
+7. Optionally download results as JSON

 ### Settings